georgid/pypYIN/README.md

 ### Other issues:
 See demo.py
-To set bar-postion-aware scheme, set the parameter WITH_BAR_POSITIONS = 1
+To set bar-position-aware scheme, set the parameter WITH_BAR_POSITIONS = 1

 ## License
  Copyright (C) 2015  Music Technology Group - Universitat Pompeu Fabra